I Will, I Will... for Now: Reception

 Roger Ebert of the Chicago Sun-Times gave the film one star out of four and wrote, "The film moves at a leaden pace, interrupted only by its dead halts, and the actors stand around looking appalled at themselves after being forced to recite dialog like, 'I still love that hard-nosed little dumpling.'
 There will be worse movies this year, but probably none so stupefying."
-Richard Eder of The New York Times called the film "a stale 1950's poundcake of a movie" that "should make people happy that they don't make movies like that any more."
+Richard Eder of The New York Times called the film "a stale 1950s poundcake of a movie" that "should make people happy that they don't make movies like that any more."
 Arthur D. Murphy of Variety described the film as "passable contemporary fluff."
 Gene Siskel of the Chicago Tribune gave the film two stars out of four and called it a "tired sex comedy" with humor "about as modern as a whoopee cushion."
 Charles Champlin of the Los Angeles Times panned the film as a "tone-deaf and grimly forced" attempt to update the screwball comedy formula, though he added that "the movie is almost worth seeing just for the pleasure of gazing upon Ms. Keaton who is beautiful, intelligent, warm, amusing and sympathetic."
 Gary Arnold of The Washington Post wrote, "Gould and Keaton are no negligible screen personalities or comic performers, so it's especially agonizing to see them trapped inside of an antiquated laugh-provoking machine."
 John Pym of The Monthly Film Bulletin wrote, "A relentless flow of innuendo, limp wisecracks and an attempted tone of sexual sophistication (buttressed by a series of ludicrously opulent sets) suggest that I Will...I Will...
 For Now was derived from some rejected Doris Day—Rock Hudson script of the Fifties."

 Gould said the film "was almost fully not realized" but had "an interesting story and idea.
 I wouldn’t have necessarily cast Paul Sorvino in that part, but I love Paul Sorvino, I love his family.
 And anytime I can work with Diane Keaton is a great bonus for me.”